Types of Funds

 Contribute to an existing fund, or start a new one.
 The choice is yours.

 Helping you support the causes that you are passionate about is what we do best.
-We have over 400 existing funds that you can contribute to, including our leadership funds targeting such issues as food security, literacy, the environment and more.
+We have over 400 existing funds that you can contribute to, including our Community Action Funds targeting such issues as food security, literacy, the environment and more.
 If, instead, you prefer to set up a new fund, we can tailor it to your specific interests and needs.

 Existing Funds You Can Contribute To

-Contributions of any amount are gratefully accepted to any of our funds, including these leadership funds.
+Contributions of any amount are gratefully accepted to any of our funds, including these Victoria Foundation funds:

-Our Vital Youth program provides students at nine high schools on southern Vancouver Island with hands-on experience in philanthropy and community development.
-The foundation allocates each school group an annual grant of $2,500 to distribute to local charitable organizations of their choice and adds $500 to each school’s endowment fund to model the importance of legacy gifts.
-Since the program began in 2003, youth have recommended grants of $207,634 to local charitable organizations.
+Our Vital Youth program provides students at ten high schools on southern Vancouver Island with hands-on experience in philanthropy and community development.
+The Victoria Foundation allocates each school group an annual grant of $2,500 to distribute to local charitable organizations of their choice and adds $500 to each school’s endowment fund to model the importance of legacy gifts.
+Since the program began in 2003, youth have recommended grants of over $260,000 to local charitable organizations.

 Victoria Foundation Administration Fund